Social Icons

 Money is the root of all evil they say.
 The obsessive desire that individuals have for money is what makes it the source of all evil.
 More significantly, the fact that money is deployed as a universal tool to do everything in this world only serves to compound the situation by making money the root of all evil.

-For instance, at the international level, money is heavily employed as a means for a nation to dictate and demonstrate dominance, authority, and global super-power.
+But what can be done without having money these days?
+At the international level, money is heavily employed as a means for a nation to dictate and demonstrate dominance, authority, and global super-power.
 At the government level, politics function only when there is abundant money.
 At the individual level, we engage with money for absolutely everything.

 But do these reasons stated above cause FI?
 Maybe or may not.